 Jimmy Jean-Louis, "The Haitian" of NBC's Heroes

 portrays Haitian Hero

 in the epic film that opens the Oakland International Film Festival.

 SF Chapter of the National Coalition of 100 Black Women Thanks Sponsors & Announces 2014 Tea!

-SAN FRANCISCO--(The San Francisco Chapter of the National Coalition of 100 Black Women kicked off Women's History Month with its Eighth Annual "Bridging the Generations Golden Girls Hats and Gloves Tea," chaired by Ria Brandenberg was made possible by major sponsors Lennar Corporation, California Pacific Medical Center's Breast Health Program, Cosmopolitan Baptist Church and KPIX.
+SAN FRANCISCO--(BUSINESS WIRE)--The San Francisco Chapter of the National Coalition of 100 Black Women kicked off Women's History Month with its Eighth Annual "Bridging the Generations Golden Girls Hats and Gloves Tea," chaired by Ria Brandenberg was made possible by major sponsors Lennar Corporation, California Pacific Medical Center's Breast Health Program, Cosmopolitan Baptist Church and KPIX.